33rd (East Prussian) Fusiliers "Count Roon"

 The 33rd (East Prussian) Fusiliers "Count Roon" was a regiment of the Imperial German Army through the First World War.
+The Regiment was Swedish until 1815.

 In August 1914 the unit was part of the 2nd Division of the Königsberg-based I Corps.
 With the Russian invasion of East Prussia in August 1914, the unit saw action during the prelude to the Battle of Tannenberg.
 The 33rd Fusiliers charged the Russian-occupied village of Mallwischken near Gumbinnen and cleared the area.
 Later as the battle for East Prussia developed, the regiment occupied high ground near the village of Usdau.